cairthenn/Redirect/README.md

 ### Commands

-This plugin has a single command, `/redirect`, that open the configuration.
+This plugin has a single command, `/redirect`, that opens the configuration.

 ### How do I setup a UI mouseover?